0ji/0ji.github.io/README.md

 # 0ji.github.io
-This is my website portfolio!
+This is my personal website/portfolio!

+Credits to HTML5UP (https://html5up.net/) for template.